 Indentured servitude was an economic factor that drew immigrants to Maryland and provided them with an opportunity to relieve them of debt.
 Indentured servants were people, often poor, that were required by contract to work for a specific number of years, usually five to seven, in order to pay off their debt in Europe or the cost of their passage to the New World.
 At the end of their period of service, servants were given 50 acres of land, clothing, a year supply of corn, and tools and other sundries.
-Indentured servitude provided some poor Europeans with opportunities for land ownership they never would have had in Europe.
+Indenture may not have been the most pleasant experience, but it presented opportunities for people that otherwise would not have existed.
+The fact that a poor individual from the lowest class of European society could be granted land, the key to economic success and independence, was unthinkable back in Europe.

 The third reason, forced migration, is perhaps the least explored as a contributing factor to populating colonial Maryland.
 The vast majority of those forced to the New World were African.
 Eventually, millions of Africans would be kidnapped and transported to the New World via the Middle Passage.
 The successful tobacco plantations of Maryland required many laborers.
-It's estimated that some 500,000 Africans were transported to the thirteen colonies.
+Eventually, it's estimated that some 500,000 Africans were transported to the thirteen colonies.
 Many Africans were brought to toil on the "tobacco coast" of Virginia and Maryland.
 Africans may have been unwilling immigrants to Maryland, but their contributions were critical to its growth and success.

 Many white Europeans were also forced to migrate to the New World.
 As previously mentioned, indentured servants voluntarily came to the colonies, while others were forced by financial circumstances.
 Still other whites were forced to emigrate by the British court system.
 In the 1650s Britain began regularly shipping convicts to its colonies in North America.
+In 1718 Parliament authorized involuntary transport of convicts to Britain's colonies.
 Eventually, tens of thousands of convict were shipped to North America by the British court system.
+The British felt that these convicts could seek redemption in the wildness of North America.
 From 1700 to 1775, more than 50,000 convicts were transported to the American colonies.
 Large concentrations of these convicts, some 20,000, were shipped to Virginia and Maryland to labor on the tobacco plantations.